 I tried out the Cherry Limeade flavor.
 It was pretty refreshing, though I can’t say I tasted much of the lime — the flavor was mostly like maraschino cherry.

 It’s reasonably priced, has a solid amount of caffeine, and almost all of the extra ingredients are research-backed and well-dosed.
-I wasn’t that impressed by the hordenine or the citrulline but for 80 cents a serving, you definitely get your money’s worth with NITROSURGE.
+For 80 cents a serving, you definitely get your money’s worth with NITROSURGE.